truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ### Release Schedule

-See [Sofftware Releases](https://www.truenas.com/docs/truenasupgrades/) for the latest development updates and timelines.
+See [Software Releases](https://www.truenas.com/docs/truenasupgrades/) for the latest development updates and timelines.

 ## Upgrade Notes